Ecological Revolution for the Living: Ideology

 To achieve these rights, REV proposes the gradual closure of all meat farms, a ban on hunting and fishing, the closure of non-rehabilitative zoos and aquariums, prohibition of fur production and sale, and closure of pet stores in favor of non-kill animal shelters.

 On economic issues, REV takes a social democratic and anti-consumerist stance.
-It advocates for a 28-hour workweek, a strengthening of the national healthcare system, public banking, a tax on financial transactions, and a maximum income of €480,000 a year.
+It advocates for a 28-hour working week, a strengthening of the national healthcare system, public banking, a tax on financial transactions, and a maximum income of €480,000 a year.

 As an environmentalist political party, REV advocates for the transition to 100% renewable energy, followed by the gradual closure of all nuclear power plants.
 Additionally it advocates for free public transportation to incentivize low emission transit, a national ban on single-use plastics and the establishment of water as a common good and universal fundamental right, guaranteeing its free access for all.

 On social issues, REV takes a pro-immigrant, secular and socially progressive stance.
 It calls for an end to police brutality, the equal status of men and women, LGBT acceptance, legalization of euthanasia, the creation of a legal route to the Schengen area, zero migrant deaths at European borders, and universal asylum for climate refugees.

-REV also calls for a reformed French democracy, calling for the abolition of the Senate and the office of the President, the replacement of first-past-the-post voting with a proportional representation system, and limitations on the power of lobbies in the political system.
+REV also calls for a reformed French democracy, calling for the abolition of the Senate and the office of the President, the replacement of ballotage with a proportional representation system, and limitations on the power of lobbies in the political system.

 On foreign policy, REV calls for the creation of a global federal government either through the manifestation of a new internationalist organization, or through the reformation of the United Nations.
 Additionally, REV calls for the gradual abandonment of borders, international nuclear disarmament, the creation of an international regulatory body to ensure trade justice, and the cancelation of "illegitimate debts" owed to developed nations from the developing world.

+Presidential Elections of 2022

+In January 2022, the REV joined the Parliament of the People's Union to support Jean-Luc Mélenchon's candidature.
+It participated in writing the program, mainly concerning animals' rights.
+Despite the program being less ambitious than what the REV advocates for outside of this alliance, it is still considered the most viable plan for ecology as a whole.

+Legislatives Elections of 2022

+During the Presidential Election, the REV negotiated an agreement with LFI in regard to the candidates and to avoid competing against each other.
+This agreement was to be upheld in the NUPES (New Social and Ecological People's Union) which is an electoral contract between the main four leftist parties.

+The REV was to present 10 candidates in counties historically right-leaning.
+This situation ended with only one candidate elected : Aymeric Caron, the party's founder.